Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 k2s addons restore storage ceph
 ```

-`backup` snapshots the ceph connection configuration into a zip archive. `restore` re-applies the
+`backup` snapshots the ceph connection configuration into a zip archive.
+When SMB integration is
+configured (`-w` path), it also exports the rendered SMB CSI manifest set (namespace-adjusted for
+`smb.namespace`) and best-effort snapshots of namespace/secret/StorageClass resources so restore can
-snapshot and re-enables the addon using the restored configuration.
-No user data is copied, since it
+re-import them consistently. `restore` re-applies these snapshots and re-enables the addon using the
-resides on the external Ceph cluster.
+restored configuration.
+No user data is copied, since it resides on the external Ceph cluster.

 ### System backup, restore and upgrade